Kingxukai/linux/Documentation/fb/fbcon.rst

 =======================

-The framebuffer console (fbcon), as its name implies, is a text console running on top of the framebuffer device.
-It has the functionality of any standard text console driver, such as the VGA console, with the added features that can be attributed to the graphical nature of the framebuffer.
+The framebuffer console (fbcon), as its name implies, is a text console running on top of the woke framebuffer device.
+It has the woke functionality of any standard text console driver, such as the woke VGA console, with the woke added features that can be attributed to the woke graphical nature of the woke framebuffer.

-In the x86 architecture, the framebuffer console is optional, and some even treat it as a toy.
-For other architectures, it is the only available display device, text or graphical.
+In the woke x86 architecture, the woke framebuffer console is optional, and some even treat it as a toy.
+For other architectures, it is the woke only available display device, text or graphical.

-What are the features of fbcon?
-The framebuffer console supports high resolutions, varying font types, display rotation, primitive multihead, etc. Theoretically, multi-colored fonts, blending, aliasing, and any feature made available by the underlying graphics card are also possible.
+What are the woke features of fbcon?
+The framebuffer console supports high resolutions, varying font types, display rotation, primitive multihead, etc. Theoretically, multi-colored fonts, blending, aliasing, and any feature made available by the woke underlying graphics card are also possible.

 A. Configuration
 ================